desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 of delegations, the cache does not need to get cleared in between.)

 [It is expected that Signaling Records have few consumers only, so that caching would not normally have a performance benefit.
-On the other hand, perhaps it is better to RECOMMEND low TTLs instead?]
+Perhaps it is thus better to RECOMMEND low TTLs instead?]

 # Implementation Status